kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_ruler.md

 The Ruler tool can be used to measure small objects or distances on a map.

 ## Measuring Distances
-Place the object next to the ruler, and tap the screen to mark the end of the object.
+Place the object next to the ruler and tap the screen to mark the end of the object.
 The exact measurement will be displayed at the top of the screen.

 ## Changing Units
-By default the ruler will respect the distance units in Settings > Units.
+By default, the ruler will respect the distance units in Settings > Units.
 You can change the units of the ruler between centimeters and inches by tapping the units at the top of the screen.

 ## Measuring Distances on a Map
 To measure distances on a map, you need to know the map scale.
-If it says something along the lines of 'Scale 1:62500', then you can use the 'Ratio' scale on the Ruler.
-If it says something like '1 inch = 1 mile' or has bars which can be measured, then you can use the 'Verbal' scale.
+If it says something like 'Scale 1:62500', then you can use the 'Ratio' scale on the Ruler.
+If it says something like '1 inch = 1 mile' or has bars that can be measured, then you can use the 'Verbal' scale.

 - **Ratio scale**: Enter the scale as shown on the map.
-Ex.
-1:62500 would become From = 1 and To = 62500.
+For example, 1:62500 would become From = 1 and To = 62500.
 - **Verbal scale**: Enter the scale as shown on the map.
-Ex.
-1 inch = 1 mile would become From = 1 inch and To = 1 mile.
+For example, 1 inch = 1 mile would become From = 1 inch and To = 1 mile.

-Once the scale has been entered, measure the distance on the map and the map distance will be displayed at the top of the screen.
+Once the scale has been entered, measure the distance on the map, and the map distance will be displayed at the top of the screen.

 ## Calibration
 Most devices correctly report the screen size, but you should compare Trail Sense to a physical ruler to make sure it is accurate.